miso-lims/walkthroughs/_includes/boxes.md

----
-layout: page
-title: 5.
-Using Boxes
----

 Boxes hold samples, libraries, and pools.
 They do not track reagents or primers.
 Boxes are separated into _uses_ for different kinds of storage